johnschriner/presentations/digitalocean.md

         mkdir -p /var/www/mediawiki
         mv mediawiki-1.26.0/* /var/www/mediawiki
 ###Starting the Web Installation
-On the local machine, go to http://[SERVER_IP]/mediawiki and start the configuration using all of the installed components
+On the local machine, go to `http://[SERVER_IP]/mediawiki` and start the configuration using all of the components we've installed.

 <img src="http://i.imgur.com/Male16R.png" alt="starting mediawiki configuration" width="250">